 - Accelerate your development as much as possible.
 In Worldview fiction, character development generally happens much faster and more definitively than in “real life.”
 For the Big Idea Book, you won’t want to change your timeline of actual events but you can make the story as succinct as possible by beginning as close to the inciting incident as you can and ending as soon as a climax and resolution can be made clear.
 Skip the boring parts.
 If it’s not absolutely needed to move the story forward, leave it out.
 Stay on theme.
 Not sure what to leave out?
 Check out this great blog post by Anne Hawley.

 What are Obligatory Scenes and why do they matter?

 Coyne describes obligatory scenes as “must-have scenes for paying off readers’ expectations as set up by the conventions of the genre.”
 If you leave out a scene, you’ll have a story that doesn’t work.
-The scenes in the Worldview Genre closely follow the Heroic Journey.
+The scenes in the Worldview Genre closely follow an adaptation arc (Heroic Journey).